 Fruit for the Abreu wines comes from four spectacular up-valley vineyard sites – two in St. Helena on the valley floor both within less then a mile from each other including Madrona Ranch and Cappella, and two hillside vineyards – Thorevilos Vineyard (just below Howell Mountain) and Las Posadas Howell Mountain.
 David was the vineyard architect, is the vineyard manager and oversaw the planing of the vines for these four sites.

 Madrona Ranch is located near the eastern edge of the Mayacamas mountains in St. Helena on an alluvial fan that has spread out from the nearby Mayacamas mountains.
-This vineyard is very close to Spottswoode Winery and next to the driveway that leads up to Newton Vineyard.
+This vineyard is very close to Spottswoode Winery and on both sides of the lower part of the driveway that leads up to Newton Vineyard.
 This is the first vineyard in the Abreu portfolio and was developed by David in the early 1980s.
-Besides the vineyard, the property is also home to cattle, goats, pigs, chickens and some honeybee hives.
+Besides the vineyard, the property is also home to an old barn and various farm animals including cattle, goats, pigs and chickens and some honeybee hives.

 Cappella Rico-Matteo Abreu Vineyard (named after David’s two sons, one of which Rico is a race-car driver) is a 6 acre site bordering the old Holy Cross Catholic Cemetery and the next door St. Helena Public Cemetery in St. Helena (incidentally home of a number of grave-sites of prominent Napa vintners including Charles Krug and André Tchelistcheff).
 This is a very historical vineyard neighborhood – nearby neighbors include Beckstoffer’s Bourn Vineyard and the CHASE Cellars Zinfandel Hayne Vineyard.
 Vines at the Cappella Vineyard were first planted in 1869.